Self-Advocacy Toolkit

 TIPS - How to Support Development:

-• Acknowledge fears and concerns
+• Acknowledge fears and concerns, while validating feelings and clarifying misconceptions

 • Encourage time with peers, school activities and hobbies